This story first appeared in the fall 2019 issue of the Arbor Light, the official magazine of Concordia University Ann Arbor.

 Concordia has a new theatre director.
 Read more about her here, and learn more about Concordia’s vibrant Kreft Arts Program here.

-The spring 2019 Arbor Light hit mailboxes the beginning of May.
+The fall 2019 Arbor Light hit mailboxes the beginning of October.
 View a PDF version of the magazine here.
 If you are not on our mailing list, but are interested in receiving a free copy, call 734-995-7317 or send us an email.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.